emm26/book_explorer/README.md

 # The Book Explorer
 An app that allows for the upload of a .csv file containing information about books.
-The books are then displayed nicely in the UI.
+The list of books is then displayed nicely in the UI.

 # Demo
 https://user-images.githubusercontent.com/24696150/205674553-321962c9-a67b-41b7-bde2-2eeb587a2243.mov